-- 13) Supports departmental pursuit of additional funding opportunities associated with the State Budget process, and responds as timely and effectively as possible to legislative issues both by Board action and, if time constraints exist, by the affected Department Heads with the concurrence of the County Administrator.
-If consideration by the Board of Supervisors is not feasible, the County Administrator will notify the Board. - 14) Maintains close relationships with San Joaquin County's legislative delegation to foster greater advocacy and understanding of San Joaquin County's issues. - 15) Advocates for State organizational structures to maximize leadership and support for County services and programs. - 16) Opposes any efforts to diminish Proposition 10 and Proposition 63 funds, or to impose restrictions on local expenditure of the funds.
-Opposes efforts to lower, or eliminate the State's fiscal support for county programs, with the expectation that the state will backfill the loss of Proposition 10 and Proposition 63 revenues. - 17) Monitors legislation or initiatives which would have a fiscal impact on county government, including pension reform. - 18) Continues to monitor collaborative proposals for multi-agency participation to protect the fiscal and pragmatic interests of the County. - 19) Supports cost-effective, State-funded efforts to provide for the health and safety of public employees in the administration of their duties. - 20) Monitors legislation which would impact land use, building standards, and housing requirements. - 21) Support legislation, regulatory changes, and/or administrative efforts which would authorize San Joaquin County to conduct an all-mailed ballot election for any special election(s) which may be called by the Governor. - 22) Supports legislation or budgetary actions that would require for the pass-through of federal Older Americans Act funding to local Area Agencies on Aging even though the state budget is delayed past the start of the State Fiscal Year.
+- 13) Support legislation which would allow counties to recover fees, set by the State, that reflect the actual cost of providing service, similar to SB 676 (2009), which authorized the adjustment of statutory limits that counties, cities, or court services' charges for specified services. - 14) Support departmental pursuit of additional funding opportunities associated with the State Budget process, and respond as timely and effectively as possible to legislative issues both by Board action and, if time constraints exist, by the affected Department Heads with the concurrence of the County Administrator.
+If consideration by the Board of Supervisors is not feasible, the County Administrator will notify the Board. - 15) Maintain close relationships with San Joaquin County's legislative delegation to foster greater advocacy and understanding of San Joaquin County's issues. - 16) Advocate for State organizational structures to maximize leadership and support for County services and programs. - 17) Oppose any efforts to diminish Proposition 10 and Proposition 63 funds, or to impose restrictions on local expenditure of the funds.
+Oppose efforts to lower, or eliminate the State's fiscal support for county programs, with the expectation that the State will backfill the loss of Proposition 10 and Proposition 63 revenues. - 18) Monitor legislation or initiatives which would have a fiscal impact on county government, including pension reform. - 19) Continue to monitor collaborative proposals for multi-agency participation to protect the fiscal and programmatic interests of the County. - 20) Support cost-effective, State-funded efforts to provide for the health and safety of public employees in the administration of their duties. - 21) Monitor legislation which would impact land use, building standards, and housing requirements. - 22) Seek and advocate in support of budget proposals to reimburse counties for any and all special elections called by the Governor. - 23) Support legislation, regulatory changes, and/or administrative efforts which would authorize San Joaquin County to conduct an all-mailed ballot election for any special election(s) called by the Governor. - 24) Support legislation or budgetary actions that would require the pass-through of federal Older Americans Act funding to local Area Agencies on Aging even though the State budget is delayed past the start of the State Fiscal Year.

-Legislative/Regulatory Policy Guidelines ~ Law & Justice
+Legislative/Regulatory Policy Guidelines ~ Administration of Justice

-COUNTY OF SAN JOAQUIN ~ ADMINISTRATION OF JUSTICE Contact: Steve Moore, Sheriff; E-Mail: smoore@sjgov.org; Ph: (209) 468-4311 Contact: Patty Mazzilli.
-Chief Probation Officer: E-Mail: pmazzilli@sigov.org: Ph.
+COUNTY OF SAN JOAQUIN ~ ADMINISTRATION OF JUSTICE Contact: Steve Moore, Sheriff; E-Mail: smoore@sjgov.org; Ph: (209) 468-4311 Contact: Patty Mazzilli, Chief Probation Officer; E-Mail: pmazzilli@sjgov.org; Ph.
 (209) 468-4070